The Emergence of the Big Bang Theory

 Premise Two: The Universe Began to Exist

 The second premise, which we have already established, is that the universe began to exist.
-We have derived this view from general relativity and the development of the Big Bang Theory, supported by the Second Law of Thermodynamics, the Hawking-Penrose-Ellis Singularity Theorems, the Borde-Guth-Vilenkin (BGV) Theorem, and a philosophical argument regarding the impossibility of traversing an actual infinite number of events.
+We have derived this view from general relativity and the development of the Big Bang Theory, supported by the Second Law of Thermodynamics, the Hawking-Penrose-Ellis Singularity Theorems, the Borde-Guth-Vilenkin (BGV) Theorem, and a philosophical argument regarding the impossibility of traversing an actual infinite number of past events.

 Premise Three: The Universe Had a Cause — Exploring its Characteristics

-At first glance, their arguments seem profound.
-Yet, when we pause for straightforward, logical thinking, cracks start to appear.
-The concept of self-creation is a bit like a snake trying to bite its own tail—it’s a logical loop.
-For something to create itself, it needs to exist before it exists… Consider the example where “X” creates “Y”: we assume “X” exists in order to bring “Y” into existence.
+The notion of self-creation is a bit like a snake trying to bite its own tail.
+For something to create itself, it would need to exist before it existed.
+Imagine “X” bringing “Y” into existence; we assume “X” exists in order to bring “Y” into existence.
 So, if we say “X” created “X,” we assume “X” exists in order to bring “X” into existence, which is logically incoherent.
 The idea of something fully creating itself is a logical impossibility.
 The claim that “X” created “X” effectively says, “Allow me to assume ‘X’ already exists, and I’ll explain how ‘X’ then came into existence in a world in which ‘X’ already existed.”

 First off, it would be reasonable to assume an uncaused first cause.
-This is because as an infinite series of causes—each having an explanation in another cause—would result in no ultimate or sufficient explanation for the existence of the series as a whole.
+This is because as an infinite series of causes, each having an explanation in another cause, would result in no ultimate or sufficient explanation for the existence of the series as a whole.
 Even if the cause of this spacetime continuum itself has a cause, the impossibility of an infinite regress of causes necessarily leads us eventually to an uncaused cause.
 An uncaused first cause eradicates the untenable notion of an infinite regress and presents a more cogent solution, accounting for the origin of the causal chain and the existence of the universe without introducing additional explanatory complications.

 This points us toward an important conclusion: the first cause must be capable of existing independently of its effect.
 It cannot be a mechanical or deterministic precursor that automatically triggers its outcome.
 While some have hypothesised non-deterministic precursors like quantum foam, issues such as those raised by BGV theorem still apply.
 This nudges us away from a mechanical, condition-bound first cause towards something more dynamic and intentional.